Skip to main content Skip to footer

 Agrofuels (or crop-based biofuels) are produced from crops such as soy, corn, sugarcane and oil palm.
 In theory, fuel derived from biomass is carbon neutral, as the CO2 absorbed by plants is simply re-released when fuel is combusted.
 However, when considering the full “life cycle” of agrofuels—from land clearing to burning to peat drainage to fertilizer use to transport—far more greenhouse gas is released in the production process.

-Despite agrofuels ambiguous environmental implications, as of January 2016, 64 countries have passed legislation mandating biofuel use in motor fuels.
-These mandates are intended to secure the global production of 61 billion biofuel gallons per year by 2023.
 The US and the European Union in particular have turned abroad to secure land for fuel, and agrofuel production has been a major goal of forest clearing and new large scale agricultural schemes in the developing world.
 This land rush has resulted in devastating environmental and social consequences.
 As food and fuel crops compete for land and resources, the expansion of agrofuel production has resulted in higher food prices, displaced communities, caused food insecurity, and severe environmental damage.

 What we are doing about it